 What is the most expensive pickleball paddle?

 I don’t have an exact answer.
 There are so many different sporting goods stores selling online and thousands of online sites that sell pickleball equipment that it’s almost impossible for me to compare all of those to find “the most expensive pickleball paddle”.

-Just going off of MSRP (manufacturer’s suggested retail price), new paddles launched in 2017 are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($125 at the time of publishing).
-Both of these paddles are consider "Pro” paddles by the respective companies.
-I could be wrong but I expect the top end priced paddles will continue to rise.
+Just going off of MSRP (manufacturer’s suggested retail price), the new paddles being released in 2018 are some of the most expensive paddles to date, some selling for ~$130 such as the Selkirk Sport Pro S1 and the ProLite Titan Pro ($124.99 MSRP at the time of publishing).
+Both of these paddles are considered “Pro” paddles by the respective companies.
+More recent paddles, like the Poach Advantage by Engage or the Selkirk AMPED line of paddles, sell for around $150.
+I could be wrong, but I expect the top end priced paddles will continue to rise.

-With the continual evolution of paddle technology and high cost materials being used on these paddles, I would not be surprised to see even more expensive paddles in the near future.
-If we just look back to how the tennis industry evolved from wooden rackets to high end rackets that now sell for $300-$400…or even more.
+With the continual evolution of paddle technology and high-cost materials being used on these paddles, I would not be surprised to see even more expensive paddles in the near future.
+If we just look back to how the tennis industry evolved from wooden rackets to high-end tennis rackets that now sell for $300-$400…or even more.

 Selecting a new pickleball can be confusing, especially with all the options that have flooded the market and the new technology and features that are constantly being introduced.
 To simplify, here are a few basic take-aways:

 - First, decide that weight suits you.
 If you have any injuries to the wrist, elbow or shoulders or “Tennis Elbow” buy a medium weight pickleball paddle.